Regional Community Scorecard

 WHY IS THIS IMPORTANT?

-By both reducing energy use and securing energy from renewable sources, we have a substantial impact on the environment.
+By both reducing energy use and securing energy from renewable sources, we can have a substantial positive impact on our environment.

 14.87% of energy provided from clean and renewable sources